 - Unlicensed areas.
 Those areas not covered by ongoing permits often including outdoor or residence hall areas.
 These areas may require a temporary permit, referred to as a F-permit through the Ohio department of commerce.
 F-permits are limited to the distribution of beer only.

 - Scope and manner.
 Alcoholic beverages may be used only in the following locations and manner.

-- The use of alcoholic beverages in the university residence halls is based on the belief that if students are to learn responsibility, respect the law and rights of their fellow man, they must be given a realistic opportunity to do so.
+- The use of alcoholic beverages in the university residence halls is based on the belief that if students are to learn responsibility, respect the law and rights of their fellow community members, they must be given a realistic opportunity to do so.
 Encouraging the development of self-discipline and individual responsibility in a group living situation is particularly important in a society characterized by continually changing mores and values.

-- The consuming and dispensing of alcoholic beverages in public lounges, recreation rooms or other public areas in a residence hall is prohibited unless such areas are designated by the director of residence services or designee as places suitable for social events where beer may be served.
+- The consuming and dispensing of alcoholic beverages in public lounges, recreation rooms or other public areas in a residence hall is prohibited unless such areas are designated by the executive director of residence services or designee as places suitable for social events where beer may be served.

 - The possession and consumption of alcoholic beverages in open containers is prohibited in areas other than those designated in residence halls.